 Don’t have the equipment?
 No problem!
 You can do all these exercises except Exercise 3 with no equipment at all.

 Lateral lunge to curtsy squat with a medicine ball 30-45 secs of work or 8-12 reps

 Be sure to keep your abs tight throughout the movement.
 The medicine ball is just a way to add resistance to make the exercise more challenging.
 You can use a dumbbell or no weight at all.

-To begin, step out to one side shifting your weight through your lead leg (the one that is stepping out) heel.
-Keeping your trail leg straight, lower your body from the hips, making sure your knee stays in line with your forward-facing toes.
+To begin this fun full body workout, step out to one side shifting your weight through your lead leg heel. (the one that is stepping out) Keeping your trail leg straight, lower your body from the hips, making sure your knee stays in line with your forward-facing toes.
 Push the weight out in front of you, keeping your core tight and your shoulder blade stable against the rib cage.

-Next, push back from the lead leg and bring it behind and across the body like a curtsy, and lower down with your body weight on your front leg.
-So your weight is being transferred to the stationary leg.
+push back from the lead leg and bring it behind and across the body like a curtsy, and lower down with your body weight on your front leg.
+Your weight should be transferred to the stationary leg.
 Do not let the back leg take a lot of weight.
 It is for balance at this point.
 Bend your arms completing a bicep curl as your curtsy.
 Do all reps on one side before changing sides.
 Be sure to use a lightweight because your arms are getting double the work of the legs with this exercise.